-2. What does the district do if carry over funds cannot be expended within the carry over period?
-If the district cannot spend the carry over funds during the carry over period (second year) having met all the requirements for children enrolled in a Non-public school by Parents NAC 51-015.03, the district should conduct a meaningful Consultation meeting to discuss available proportionate share funds, carry over funds, estimated proportionate share expenditures, and why the carry over funds cannot be spent.
-If this was discussed at the annual consultation meeting a second consultation meeting is not required.
-Allowable reasons for unexpended funds may include: child(ren) no longer attend non-public school or home school within district boundaries; student(s) aged-out/graduated from non-public school or home school; parents refused services; non-public school(s) refused services; proportionate share carryover funds exceeded the amount needed for services provided; or other.
+What does the district do if carry over funds cannot be expended within the carry over period?

+If the district cannot spend the carryover funds during the carry over period (second year) having met all the requirements for children enrolled in a Non-public school by Parents NAC 51-015.03, the district should conduct a meaningful Consultation meeting to discuss available proportionate share funds, carry over funds, estimated proportionate share expenditures, and why the carry over funds cannot be spent.
+If this was discussed at the annual consultation meeting, a second consultation meeting is not required.
+Allowable reasons for unexpended funds may include: child(ren) no longer attend non-public school or home school within district boundaries; student(s) aged-out/graduated from non-public school or home school carryover funds exceeded the amount needed for services provided; or other.